la2050/archive/_projects/2015/a-shady-oasis-for-everyone-in-grand-park.md

 project_areas:
   - Central LA
 maker_answers:
-  'City, State': 'Los Angeles, CA'
-  How do you plan to use these resources to make change?
-Expand a pilot or a program: '0' Organization(s) name(s): Performing Arts Center of Los Angeles County AKA The Music Center/Grand Park Organization(s) mailing address(es): '135 North Grand Avenue, Los Angeles, CA 90012' Organization(s) website(s): www.grandparkla.org Organization(s) twitter handle(s): www.twitter.com/grandpark_la Organization(s) facebook handle(s): 'www.facebook.com/grandparklosangeles '
-  Organization(s) instagram handle(s): www.instagram.com/grandpark_la
-  Please share the direct link for voters to sign up for your newsletter(s): www.grandparkla.org/ (use “Sign Up!”
-Tab on the right)
-  EIN (for each organization): 95-2217011
-  'Describe your organization(s): Non-profit': '1'
-  'Describe your organization(s): For-profit': '0'
-  'Describe your organization(s): Government': '0'
-  'Describe your organization(s): Other': '0'
-  'Describe your organization(s): Specifics': ''
-  'In one sentence, please describe what your organization does.': >-
-    The Music Center is a world-renowned performing arts center, home to over 1,000 performances a year and year-round free public and community cultural programs across our fully ADA accessible 22-acre campus that includes 12-acre Grand Park.
   'In one to three sentences, please describe your proposal.': >-
     Our proposal supports the design/installation of shade structures in highly trafficked central gathering spaces for park events & weekly food truck